Sightseeing & Events

 Hammond Castle Museum Medieval castle of Dr. Hammond, America’s second greatest inventor.
 Tours, educational programs, concerts, function facilities.
 Open April through November.

-North Shore Arts Association Established 1922.
+North Shore Arts Association Established in 1922.
 Workshops, classes, lectures, auctions, exhibitions, May – October.

 Sargent House Museum 1782 home of Judith Sargent Murray.
 Guided tours, June – Oct., Fri – Mon, Noon – 4 p.m.